 Cliburn called the accusations “salacious” but said nothing else about the case.
 Gracious and polite, Cliburn was also known to be notoriously tough to interview.
 The music biz had long been aware that Cliburn was gay.
 He and Zaremba had appeared together at public functions around Fort Worth, but in Cliburn’s four decades as a celebrity, the press conveniently never linked him romantically with anyone.

 To the music loving public he was still the all-American boy.
 He lived with his mother and he was a lifelong Baptist who regularly attended church services.
 He did not drink or smoke.
 He always played The Star Spangled Banner.
 He always was to me, a more masculine, more talented Liberace… minus the glitz.
 I never slept with him, in fact, I never met Van Cliburn.

 In December 2001, Cliburn received The Kennedy Center Honor, along with Julie Andrews, Quincy Jones, Jack Nicholson, and Luciano Pavarotti.
 I would have liked to have been a fly on the wall in that greenroom.
 The charming neo-con war-monger, Condoleezza Rice, a talented pianist herself, gave tribute:

 “Van Cliburn possesses grace and power, the power of his music to build bridges across the cultural and political divide.”

 When the news reports came out that Cliburn had taken that final big curtain call, few articles mentioned that he was gay, or had a partner, making him one of the most honored but non-recognized Gay Icons of all time.
-Cliburn was 78-years-old when he left us in May 2013, taken HIV.
+Cliburn was 78 years old when he left us in May 2013, taken by HIV.